 How to deal bouts of baby brain

 Wellbank says baby brain never really left her.
-“As I neared the end of my second pregnancy it became a little more noticeable and I would find myself having to write notes and keep lists of what I wanted to get done or I wouldn't be able to remember what else I was doing.”
+"As I neared the third trimester of pregnancy with my second child, it became a little more noticeable and I would find myself having to write notes and keep lists of what I wanted to get done or I wouldn't be able to remember what else I was doing."

 Like Wellbank, most women find they need a little extra help managing life while pregnant.
 Check out these "mom-tested and approved" strategies to help you cope with baby brain and make your day go a little smoother.

 - Practice mindfulness - Even if it’s only 10 minutes a day, finding a space to get quiet and focus on your thoughts and breath, will help you relax and gain clarity.

 - Simplify your life - Letting go of extra commitments is essential during pregnancy.
 You need to spend your time and energy on caring for yourself and your growing baby.